JuliaEarth/GeoStats.jl/paper/paper.md

 # Acknowledgements

-I'd like to thank research colleagues for their feedback, feature requests, and bug reports, and the Julia community for helping with internal design decisions.
+I'd like to thank research colleagues in the School of Earth Sciences at Stanford for their feedback, feature requests, and bug reports, as well as the Julia community for helping with internal design decisions.

 # Funding

-The project is not funded by any organization currently given its quite recent conception.
-Please contact the author at \href{mailto:juliohm@stanford.edu}{juliohm@stanford.edu}
+GeoStats.jl will always be open source and free of charge.
+If you are an organization that supports open source initiatives, please contact the author at
-regarding funding opportunities.
+\href{mailto:juliohm@stanford.edu}{juliohm@stanford.edu} regarding funding opportunities.

 # References